Pharmacy Board of Australia - Internships

 Information video for pharmacy students and graduates

-This video is most relevant to pharmacy students who are nearing the completion of their approved program of study in Australia and will soon be applying for provisional registration as a pharmacist.
+This video is relevant to pharmacy students who are nearing the completion of a program of study in Australia which is approved by the Board for provisional registration and will soon be applying for provisional registration as a pharmacist.

 Back to top